updated on: april 8, 2020 with new information regarding protective orders under SASPA

 Due to new hospital procedures to prevent the spread of COVID-19, you may not be able to have face-to-face contact with a Confidential Sexual Violence Advocate (CSVA).
 However, CSVAs are still available via phone or videoconferencing and will be able to offer you guidance and assistance.

 If you would like more information about how CSVAs are working with survivors in your county, please contact your local sexual violence service provider.
+Virtual support groups are also available at this time—find available ones here.

 Programs are currently adapting to virtual options for counseling and therapy.
 If you have a private space where you can talk, you might be able to access counseling and therapy remotely.
 Your local sexual violence program will have information on the availability of remote counseling/therapy sessions.